isadorabk/21meals-server/README.md

    In the terminal, run:

    ```
-   $ mysql --password -u root
+   $ mysql --password -u <your username>
    ```

-   When prompted, enter the mySQL password.
+   When prompted, enter your mySQL password.

-   Now create a new database called "21meals_db" (or the name that you want):
+   Now create a new database:

    ```
-   $ CREATE DATABASE 21meals_db;
+   $ CREATE DATABASE <database name>;
    ```

 4. #### Set up your .env file